Impaired driving charges

 - Refusal to comply with an order or to provide a breath sample

 These common offences are committed by people of all ages and backgrounds, and they have a wide range of impacts.
 Upon arrest, you may receive a driving prohibition under the Quebec Highway Safety Code (SAAQ), in addition to the consequences that may be imposed by the criminal court should you be found guilty.
 Me Benoît can minimize the impact of these charges.

 Possible impaired driving defences

-Over the years, we have developed expertise in vehicle offences.
-We stand out in particular when it comes to defending impaired driving cases.
-Even before your appearance, we will go through your file with you to gather as much information as possible.
+Over the years, Me Benoît has developed expertise in vehicle offences.
+He stands out in particular when it comes to defending impaired driving cases.
+Even before your appearance, he will go through your file with you to gather as much information as possible.
 This is to establish and preserve the underpinnings of your defence.
-We will scrutinize the police officers’ work and note even the slightest departure from the rules.
-We will check the handling and maintenance of the devices the police used.
-We will give you all the information we collect so that you can make an informed choice about how to pursue your case.
+He will scrutinize the police officers’ work and note even the slightest departure from the rules.
+He will check the handling and maintenance of the devices the police used.
+He will give you all the information he collects so that you can make an informed choice about how to pursue your case.